RKO Keith's Theater (Flushing, Queens): Ticket lobby and grand foyer

 The ticket lobby is a double-height space, square in plan.
 The room measures 4000 ft2.
 Along with the grand foyer, it is the only part of the theater that is preserved.
 Originally, there was a ticket booth at ground level.
 The ceiling, of flat plaster painted blue, is supported by carved columns, designed in the Spanish Baroque Revival style.
 As of 2017, plans call for a retail elevator vestibule to be built east of the ticket lobby, with two elevators.
 A circular stair, leading up to retail spaces on the mezzanine level, will also be built east of the ticket lobby.
 A sloped glass facade will be installed in the base of the condominium building, overlooking the ticket lobby.

 The grand foyer is also a double-height space, oval in plan; it measures 75 ft wide.
 There was originally a marble fountain at the center of the grand foyer.
 Live goldfish swam in the fountain, which was topped by a sculpture of Cupid flanked by dolphins.
 This fountain was subsequently replaced by a candy concession stand.
 The east wall of the grand foyer contains a terracotta drinking fountain with polychrome tiles.
 The north wall contained gilded plaster doorways to the auditorium's orchestra level; these doorways were sealed by the 1980s.
 The 2017 plans for the site call for a mail room and a residential lobby with three elevators to be built behind these doorways.
 The ceiling was also painted blue and had an arched vault.

-On either side of the grand foyer are staircases between the ground story and mezzanine level, decorated with bronze balustrades.
+Staircases, decorated with bronze balustrades, flank the grand foyer and run between the ground story and mezzanine level.
 The tops of those staircases formerly led to the mezzanine promenade behind the auditorium.
 At the foyer's second story is an arcade supported by spiral columns.
 Behind the arcade was the mezzanine promenade, which was rectangular in plan.
 The promenade had spiral columns with Moorish-style arches, as well as wrought iron furniture.
 The wooden ceiling was carved; chandeliers made of cut glass were suspended from the promenade's ceiling.
 Further staircases and passageways connected the mezzanine promenade to the auditorium's balcony.
 The 2017 plans indicate that the mezzanine promenade will be replaced with a residential promenade, leading to the elevator lobby.